 - Additionally, the applicant should also meet the suitability criteria as set out in the immigration rules.

-The application fee is £1033 per applicant for switching into spouse or civil, unmarried, same-sex partner visa inside the UK.
-If an applicant is not requesting a fee waiver you must apply online.
-Moreover, same day service for FLR (M) application for switching into spouse or civil, unmarried, same-sex partner visa is also available at premium visa centres.
+Indeed, the Home Office Fees for spouse visa is £1033 from inside the UK.
+If an applicant is not requesting a fee waiver then needs to apply online.
+Moreover, same day service for FLR (M) application for switching into spouse or civil, unmarried, same-sex partner visa is also available.

 Requesting for Fee Waiver